cms-outreach/ispy-webgl/README.md

 Also, one of the advantages of a browser-based application is the JavaScript console.
 In your browser look for a menu item called "Web developer" or "Developer tools" and open the conosle.
 You should see it open your browser and see some log information such as what's been loaded.

+### There are a lot of jets showing.
+How do I hide some of them?

+Objects like particle flow jets can be hidden by hovering over them in the display (and the color will change to gray).
+Press `H` to hide the jet.
+Press `S` to show.
+Note that the hidden objects are put in a list so hide and show are push and pop actions, respectively.

 ### How do I select event objects based on cuts?